Algorithms fairness

 Text representations for Machine Learning and Deep Learning

 Despite what the bad media are saying, computers haven’t understood human language (yet).
 We need to turn sentences and words into a format that can be effectively manipulated by a Machine Learning or Deep Learning algorithm.
 This is called language modeling.
 Here I will explain several methods that can turn words into a meaningful representation.
-Integer encoding This approach is the simplest.
-Once we have a list of the tokens composing the vocabulary, we associate each one with an integer.

 Read More